abhi041540/EduQuizMaster/README.md

-# 🎓 EduQuizMaster — Real-Time Java Quiz App
+# 🎓 EduQuizMaster(TechTriviaQuiz) — Real-Time Java Quiz App

-**EduQuizMaster** is a Java desktop application built with JavaFX and Swing, designed to help users prepare for trending topics through real-time quizzes.
+**EduQuizMaster(TechTriviaQuiz)** is a Java desktop application built with JavaFX and Swing, designed to help users prepare for trending topics through real-time quizzes.
 With category-based question selection, timed challenges, and detailed result tracking, it’s a complete learning and testing companion.

 ---